Frederica of Hanover: Queen consort

 On 1 April 1947, George II died and Frederica's husband ascended the throne as Paul I, with Frederica as queen consort.
 A Communist insurgency in Northern Greece led to the Greek Civil War.
 The King and Queen toured Northern Greece under tight security to appeal for loyalty in the summer of 1947.

 Queen Frederica was constantly attacked for her German ancestry.
 Left-wing politicians in Greece repeatedly used the fact that the Kaiser was her grandfather, and that she had brothers who were members of the SS, as propaganda against her.
 She was also criticized variously as "very Prussian" and "was a Nazi".
 When she was in London representing her sick husband at the wedding of his first cousin Prince Philip of Greece and Denmark to King George VI's elder daughter Princess Elizabeth in November 1947, Winston Churchill remarked on the Kaiser being her grandfather.
 Queen Frederica had replied acknowledging the fact, but reminding him that she was also descended from Queen Victoria, and that her father would be the British king if the country had operated under Salic Law (allowing only males to inherit the crown).
+In fact, Frederica held the title Princess of the United Kingdom of Great Britain and Ireland, granted ad personam to the children of the then-Duke of Brunswick by George V's letters patent of 1914, which remained unrevoked.

-During the civil war, Queen Frederica set the Queen's Camps or Child Cities (translation of: Παιδο(υ)πόλεις / Paidopoleis or Paidupoleis) a network of 53 camps around Greece where she would rescue children of members of DSE and former partisans.
+During the civil war, Queen Frederica set up the Queen's Camps or Child Cities (translation of: Παιδο(υ)πόλεις / Paidopoleis or Paidupoleis), a network of 53 camps around Greece where she would rescue children of members of the Democratic Army and former partisans.